GreptimeTeam/docs/docs/nightly/en/user-guide/log/quick-start.md

 After the successful execution of this command, a Pipeline named `test` will be created, and the result will be returned as: `{"name":"test","version":"2024-06-27 12:02:34.257312110Z"}`.
 Here, `name` is the name of the Pipeline, and `version` is the Pipeline version.

 This Pipeline includes one Processor and three Transforms.
-The Processor uses the Rust time format string `%Y-%m-%d %H:%M:%S%.3f` to parse the timestamp field in the logs, and then the Transforms convert the id1 and id2 fields to int32 type, the type and logger fields to string type with an index of "tag", the log field to string type with an index of "fulltext", and the time field to a time type with an index of "timestamp".
+The Processor uses the Rust time format string `%Y-%m-%d %H:%M:%S%.3f` to parse the timestamp field in the logs, and then the Transforms convert the `id1` and `id2` fields to `int32` type, the `type` and `logger` fields to `string` type with an index of "tag", the `log` field to `string` type with an index of "fulltext", and the `time` field to a time type with an index of "timestamp".

 Refer to the [Pipeline Introduction](log-pipeline.md) for specific syntax details.

-## Query Pipeline
+## Query Pipelines

 You can use SQL to query the pipeline content stored in the database.
 The example query is as follows: